L0rdGabbers/forget-me-not-react/README.md

 ## **Project and Task Create and Edit Forms**

 ### **Clarification**
-These Pages have far more similarities than differences.
+These Pages have far more similarities than differences, so they will be featured in bulk.

+### **Decorative Images**

+Each page featues a decorative image which all resemble the process that each form plays a part in, to help remind the user which page they are on.